Berlin Thunder (ELF): Stadium

 In their first season, the Thunder played the first two home games at Amateurstadion Olympiapark, and the other three at Friedrich-Ludwig-Jahn-Sportpark.
 From the 2022 season on, the Jahn-Sportpark-Stadium is their venue for home games.
 The Sportpark, with its several fields, also functions as their practise ground during the year.

 At the end of 2023, the stadium is going to be substantially renovated, which shouldn't disturb the day-to-day operations.

+Colors and logos

+When the Berlin Thunder began play, they wore red, metallic gold, and black uniforms.
+The logo was the team's name in white and silver letters underscored by a lightning bolt, all outlined in black and red.
+Following the 2024 season, the Thunder would introduce a new logo and color scheme reminiscent of the original Thunder franchise.
+The new logo depicts Mjölnir with a lightning bolt in place of the handle, superimposed over a black shield, with the team name above.
+The new team colors are black, white, and gold.